 Following on from the success of our interactive database, commemorative book and exhibition, the project is continuing it’s task with a memorial garden and a series of individual Memorial Plaques on Tynemouth Borough residences (where property still survives) of men who died.

 Placing of individualised memorial markers on Tynemouth Borough residences (where property survives today) of men who were killed.
 Markers have been placed since June 2014,

 Almost all plaques have now been installed: circa 300 (March 2018).

 Meeting the costs of manufacturing and installing the plaques, boards, memorial wall and provision for ongoing garden maintenance is estimated at £10,000.

-Donations can be made in person at the Project Workroom (B9) Linskill Centre or at the TWW1 Project shop 35 Front Street, Tynemouth and at Essell Offices, 29 Howard Street, North Shields.
+Donations for the continuing maintenance of the Memorial Garden and Blue Plaque programme can be made in person at the Project Workroom (B9) Linskill Centre or at Essell Offices, 29 Howard Street, North Shields.
 You can also make donations by cheque, payable to Tynemouth World War One Commemoration Project.
 Or donate online by clicking the donate button below.